vacu9708/WHO-AM-I/README.md

 ## Porting a custom linux onto Rapsberry pi `2025/02 - ongoing`
 - Studied how to port a custom linux onto Raspberry pi using **Yocto**
-- Developed a real time streaming system on my custom linux
+- Added and tested a real time streaming on the custom linux
+- Added and tested communication through MQTT

 ## Analyzing the raspberry pi BSP `2025/02 - ongoing`
 - Analyzed the camera part